xensik/gsc-tool/README.md

 - treyarch (T6) format is a single buffer with gscobj data `.gsc` or `.csc`.

 ## Contribute
-If you like my work, feel free to contribute!
+If you like my work, consider sponsoring/donating!
 Would allow me to spend more time adding new features & fixing bugs.

 BTC: bc1qky7x9kpjlt6nsvt7pckc3wwzk8rk9pgtnmw98u\
 ETH: 0x6261BBE1a33F6Fec4b722DbCe2c28B4CC02c9C7B\